Cameo is a lightweight middleware providing services to write distributed applications running on any platform and language.

 Following diagram shows a typical use case:

 Three computers A, B, C are used.
-A Cameo server is installed on the computers B and C. The applications App1 and App2 are installed on B and C and registered into the respective Cameo servers.
+A Cameo server is running on the computers B and C. The applications App1 and App2 are installed on B and C and registered into the respective Cameo servers.
 Sequence of actions:

 - Execute a console to start the execution of App1 by contacting the Cameo server on B.